osandov/blktests/Documentation/running-tests.md

 ## Configuration

 Test configuration goes in the `config` file at the top-level directory of the blktests repository.
+A different file can be specified with the `-c` command line option.
+The `-c` option can be used multiple times; the files will all be loaded in the order that they are specified on the command line.

-Test configuration options can also be set as environment variables instead of in the `config` file.
+Test configuration options can also be set as environment variables.
+The configuration file has precedence over environment variables, and command line options have precedence over the configuration file.

 ### Test Devices